simisharma14/Hackathon_2025/README.md

 Open your web browser and navigate to http://localhost:3000.

 Navigation:
-Use the sidebar to switch between pages:

-Home:
-Enter your name and select your risk tolerance.
+Landing Page: Enter your name and risk tolerance.
-Stock Profile:
+Home: View a list of stocks (dropdown) and access detailed profiles.
-Select a stock from the dropdown to view detailed financial data, charts, and an AI-generated report.
+Stock Profile: Access comprehensive financial data, interactive stock movement charts, and AI-generated reports.
-ETF Breakdown:
-View visual comparisons of ETFs by energy subsector.
-Top Performers:
-See the highest-ranked stocks based on our financial analysis.
-Macro Outlook:
+ETF Breakdown & Macro Outlook: View comparative charts and market trends.
-Read a comprehensive outlook report for the energy sector.
-Investment Strategy:
-Receive a personalized investment strategy based on your risk tolerance and top-ranked stocks.
 Project Structure
 backend/
-Contains the Flask server code, including API endpoints for stock data, sentiment analysis, financial metrics, AI-generated reports, and investment strategy.
+Contains the Flask server code, API endpoints, data processing scripts, and AI integration.

 frontend/
-Contains the React application with components for stock profiles, ETF charts, dashboards, and global navigation.
+Contains the React application, including components, pages, and styles.

 data/
-Directory for storing CSV files, AI-generated reports, and financial data.
+Stores CSV files, AI-generated reports, and financial data used by the application.

 .env
-Contains environment variables (API keys).
+Contains sensitive environment variables (API keys).

 Contributing
 Contributions are welcome!
 To contribute:

 Fork the repository.
 Create a new branch for your changes.
-Make your changes and commit them.
+Commit your changes.
-Submit a pull request.
+Submit a pull request with a detailed description of your changes.
 License
 This project is licensed under the MIT License.

 Acknowledgements
-Yahoo Finance API
-Polygon.io
-OpenAI
-Material-UI
-React
+APIs & Data Sources:
+Yahoo Finance, Polygon.io, SEC EDGAR, EIA, IRENA, Kaggle Tools & Libraries:
+React, Material-UI, Recharts, Flask, Pandas, OpenAI Special Thanks:
-Special thanks to the hackathon organizers and contributors.
+To the hackathon organizers, contributors, and open-source communities for their support.